 Yahweh’s Clock Always Works

-So what we have so far is evidence of Yahweh setting up a clock that all of mankind could use to accurately keep the statutes of his festivals and sacred days.
-It is only logical that Yahweh would teach mankind how to understand the clock and its calculations.
+So far, we have evidence of Yahweh setting up a clock that all of mankind could use to accurately keep the statutes of his festivals and sacred days.
+Therefore, it is only logical that Yahweh would teach mankind how to understand the clock and its calculations.

 This would also mean that the clock would work regardless of man’s handicap of poor eyesight or clouds obstructing the sky.

-After perusing the referenced article, the subsequent information will be just a bit easier to follow.
-This is how it works and you really don’t need good eyesight or be concerned with any clouds in the sky.
+After perusing the referenced article, the following information will be just a bit easier to comprehend.
+This is how it works, and you really don’t need good eyesight or be concerned with any clouds in the sky.

 How Yahweh’s Clock Works

-Before one can determine the first day of the month you actually need to determine when the last day of the month occurs.
-Sort of logical.
+It logically follows that before determining the first day of the month, you must determine when the last day of the month occurs.

-For now, this should be enough information for the reader to ponder for awhile and besides, the issue of the green ears of barley wasn’t even addressed which are purportedly needed in addition to a visible New Moon crescent for the New Moon day which begins the scriptural New Year.
+For now, this should be enough information for the reader to ponder.
+Besides, the issue of the green ears of barley wasn’t even addressed, which is purportedly needed in addition to a visible New Moon crescent for the New Moon day, which begins the scriptural New Year.

-If you are looking for more good material regarding Yahweh’s calendar be sure to check out another publication by QLYP titled: “The Festivals and Sacred Day of Yahweh.”
+If you are looking for more informative material regarding Yahweh’s calendar, be sure to check out another publication by QLYP titled: “The Festivals and Sacred Days of Yahweh.”